jacobclearmetal/routeSkeleton/README.md

      └ Foo.js // 'presentational'
 ```

-### High Level Organization
+### High-Level Organization

-Fractal a granular method of organizing, apply it how ever you'd like:
+Fractal a granular method of organizing, apply it however you'd like:

 #### Organize by Routes